 Prior to Longstreet's arrival, Bragg had had the brilliant idea to reorganize his army--in the middle of a three day battle,.
 He was going to give his favorite corps commander, Leonidas Polk, the northern wing, with around 20,000 men of the survivors of that day's fighting, and Longstreet, with some 23,000 the southern wing.
 In the reorganization, divisions were willy-nilly reassigned to the two wing commanders, effectively rendering their original corps commanders redundant (D.H.Hill, Walker, Buckner).
 The plan was for Polk to launch a pinning attack at dawn against Thomas' stronger, northern wing of Rosecrans' army, dug in around Kelly Field.
 Then, when Rosecrans was rushing reinforcements from his right wing to reinforce Thomas, Longstreet was to attack en echelon in a powerful killing blow that would break through, wheel south, and gobble up half of the Yankee army.
-Bragg told Polk in person of his new plan, but his staff didn't write it down, and he didn't bother to tell D.H.Hill or the other corps officers of the new command structure, or his plan.
+Bragg told Polk in person of his new plan, but Bragg's staff didn't write it down, and he didn't bother to tell D.H.Hill or the other corps officers of the new command structure, or his plan.
 He just assumed Polk would convey it to his fellow corps commanders that he was their new boss.
 Then Bragg went to bed.

 Night of the Living DeadBoth Cozzens and Powell in their comprehensive works on the battle describe that night as hell.
 The confused battle in the woods the previous day had started quite a few fires in the dry underbrush of the woods, so that hundreds of wounded men were roasted to death, their comrades unable to get to them.
 Witnesses describe the horrible sounds of men screaming in agony for help as they burned alive.
 "Oh, if only I could drown out this terrible sound," wrote one soldier in his journal.
 It must have been like a scene from Dante's Inferno.
 Not only that, but in spite of the fires, and the fact that it was summer, the temperature had dropped down to freezing by midnight and many of the men had no blankets, having dropped their packs before going in (as was the practice).
 So while they were stripped for action, they were ill-prepared to endure the unseasonable frost.
 Finally, to make matters worse for the Federals, there had been a drought in this part of the U.S. for weeks and all the creeks, except for the big ones like Chickamauga, were dried up, leaving no water to quench the men's thirst after hours of biting cartridges and choking on gunsmoke.
 Detachments were sent far back to the few known ponds closer to Missionary Ridge to fill canteens with brackish and bloody water.
 One regiment, the 39th Indiana Mounted Infantry, took it upon itself gallop back and forth between the front line regiments and the far springs with filled canteens.
 The whole army was thankful to these Samaritans.